Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Isabelle Components for Hybrid Programs

-The complete Isabelle formalisation, including the other two predicate transformer algebras and the relational semantics, can be found in the Archive of Formal Proofs~\cite{afp:hybrid}, including extensive proof documents.
+The complete Isabelle formalisation, including the other two predicate transformer algebras and the relational semantics, can be found in the Archive of Formal Proofs~\cite{afp:hybrid}.

 We briefly reflect on our experience with the Isabelle formalisation of our framework. $\MKA$, its relational model and the concrete relational semantics for traditional while-programs are so far the most developed and versatile starting point for our hybrid systems verification components.
-The full formalisation of a rudimentary Hoare logic component for this setting using a generalised Kleene algebra from Isabelle's main libraries fits on two A4 pages~\cite{Struth18}; a similar development with a predicate transformer component seems plausible.
-Our current standalone $\MKA$-based verification component for traditional while programs fills about seven A4 pages.
+The full formalisation of a rudimentary Hoare logic component for this setting using a generalised Kleene algebra from Isabelle's main libraries fits on two A4 pages~\cite{Struth18}; a similar development for a Hoare logic for hybrid programs is discussed in a successor paper~\cite{FosterMS20}.
+Our standalone $\MKA$-based verification component for traditional while programs fills about seven A4 pages.
 For hybrid programs, in theory, only a concrete semantics for hybrid programs needs to be plugged in as a replacement of the semantics described in Section~\ref{sec:discrete-store}.
 In practice, however, Isabelle's instantiations often make theory hierarchies non-compositional as each type can only be instantiated in one way.
 We faced such a clash of instances between Isabelle's Kleene algebra and analysis hierarchies and hence had to customise the former for our purposes.

 Replacing the intermediate relational semantics by state transformers required some background work, simply because the former are well supported by Isabelle whereas the latter are new.
-In theory, it should be possible to propagate theorems automatically along the isomorphisms between these semantics like for type classes, locales and their instantiations and interpretation.
-Yet in practice, Isabelle provides no comparable mechanism to achieve this outside of locales.
+Interestingly, it is possible to propagate theorems automatically along the isomorphisms between these semantics like for type classes, locales and their instantiations and interpretation.
+Isabelle's transfer and lifting packages provide an infrastructure for this, which remains by and large unexplored.
+We leave this for future work.